Dynamics365/dynamics365.github.io/about.md

 - Has enough knowledge to understand OOP, X++, SQL, XML
 - Has passion in some stupid thing

-You can find him at {% include icon-github.html username=site.github_username %} or {% include icon-twitter.html username=site.twitter_username %} or {% include icon-skype.html username=site.twitter_username %}
+You can find him at {% include icon-github.html username=site.github_username %} or {% include icon-twitter.html username=site.twitter_username %} or {% include icon-skype.html username=site.skype_username %}